martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 	SmallLoader = 1
 	MartyLoad = 1
 	NovaishLoad = 1
-These enable the different auto-boot loaders:
+These enable the different auto-run loaders:
 The "SmallLoader" doesn't enable the screen until the real loader is started.
 The "MartyLoad" displays some animated bars like the old Cyber loader.
 The "NovaishLoad" displays a screen that looks like the old Nova loader.

-If none of the auto-boot loader options are chosen then a different auto-boot loader is used.
+If none of the auto-run loader options are chosen then a different auto-run loader is used.
 This loader doesn't use a tiny header (TinyHeader otft option), instead it uses a header with some extra filename and load address information.
 So instead of the real loader being written with "otft" it needs to be written with "otf" instead.
 For example use: otf "Loaders.bin" 255 .RealCodeStart .RealCodeEnd .MainSecondLoaderStart